kalaitzi-gif/DSCI510FinalProject/README.md

-**STEP D: Standardize columns across DEWP CSV file and raw WB JSON file to merge the files in preparation for analysis in 'run_analysis.py'**
+**STEP D: Standardize columns across DEWP CSV file and raw WB JSON file to merge the files in preparation for analysis in "run_analysis.py"**

 11.)
 Convert raw WB JSON data from long to wide format

 12.)
-Perform outer merge on processed 'filtered_dartmouth_df' file with processed 'wb_records_wide' file, based on the union of keys from both dataframes ("Country" and "Year")
+Perform outer merge on processed "filtered_dartmouth_df" file with processed "wb_records_wide" file, based on the union of keys from both dataframes ("Country" and "Year")

 13.)
 Save merged file